WowzaMediaSystems/wse-plugin-cupertinoliveattachpicture/README.md

 # CupertinoLiveAttachPicture
-The **ModuleCupertinoLiveAttachPicture** module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) can be used to add a poster image to audio-only iOS streams.
-Poster images can be added to live streams that are produced to comply with [Apple App Store rules for 3G delivery](https://www.wowza.com/forums/content.php?208-How-to-create-Apple-App-Store-compliant-streams) as well as live and on-demand streams that don't comply with the Apple App Store.
+The **ModuleCupertinoLiveAttachPicture** module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) can be used to add a poster image to audio-only iOS streams that are produced to comply with [Apple App Store rules for 3G delivery](https://www.wowza.com/forums/content.php?208-How-to-create-Apple-App-Store-compliant-streams).
+You can also add poster images to live and on-demand streams that don't comply with the Apple App Store rules using the **ModuleCupertinoLiveAttachPicture2** and **ModuleCupertinoVODAttachPicture** modules respectively.
+All three modules are included in this repository.

 ## Prerequisites
 Wowza Streaming Engine 4.0.0 or later is required.

 ## Usage
-This module enables you to add poster images to iOS audio-only streams using one of the three files included in the module:
+There are three modules you can use to add poster images to a variety of iOS audio-only streams.
+To add a poster image to an audio-only iOS stream, use:

 * **CupertinoLiveAttachPicture.java** - For streams that are produced by using the audio-only rendition of the [App Store compliance](https://www.wowza.com/forums/content.php?208-How-to-create-Apple-App-Store-compliant-streams) technique.